 Spellman received his bachelor's degree in Exercise Science in the spring of 2009.
 Most recently, he was honored to receive Wesleyan's 2017 Alumni Achievement Award -- an award given to an NCWC graduate within the past ten years who has already made significant contributions in society.

 In addition to his coaching duties, Spellman also serves as Director of the Shelton Leadership Challenge, a week-long camp that is based off of General Shelton's values-based leadership principles.
-He resides in Rocky Mount with his wife, Rena, and their newborn son, Quincy.
+He resides in Rocky Mount with his wife, Rena, and their son, Quincy.